caseyg/awesome/TOPICS.md

 *   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

-## skills

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

 ## agent

 *   [cloudflare/sandbox-sdk](https://github.com/cloudflare/sandbox-sdk) - Run sandboxed code environments on Cloudflare's edge network